Doctor of Psychology

 See deeper.
 Achieve the pinnacle of academic achievement with your Doctor of Psychology (PsyD) from University of the Rockies.

 In this ultimate curriculum, you will discover how to further the emotional and mental health of your fellow human beings whether you’re in a clinical setting or a modern workplace.
 Begin by building a knowledge base in the history and systems of psychology.
 Then you will pursue more advanced courses with research, statistics, and measurement.
-Finally, demonstrate your expertise by writing your dissertation.
+Finally, demonstrate your expertise by writing your Applied Doctoral Project or Dissertation.

 Click on one of the links to the left to go deeper and specialize in one of psychology’s many specific applications.

 To fulfill the requirements for the Doctor of Psychology,** you must successfully:

 - Earn a minimum cumulative GPA of 3.00;

 - Complete three non-credit In-Residence Workshops*** (online students); and